Jared-Adam/sir-model/README.md

 ## SEIR Model
 ### About This Project

+This is an edit to see if the SSH connection works.

 This is a test project to get used to using Git and GitHub.

 The purpose of this project is to create a frequency dependent SEIR model in R.